24 CSS Timeline Layouts

 A CSS timeline is a layout that orders information chronologically or sequentially — milestones, events, log entries, or stages laid out for the eye to scan.
 These 24 hand-coded timelines are tuned to real-world contexts: patient records, legal history, film production, sustainability reporting, incident postmortems, and museum retrospectives.
 Copy the markup, replace the data, ship.

-24 unique timelines 21 Pure CSS 3 CSS + JS 0 dependencies 100% copy-paste ready Published
+24 unique timelines 21 Pure CSS 3 CSS + JS 100% copy-paste ready Published

 01 / 24